waggle-sensor/sage-website/science/recent/dynamic-data-collection.md

 ---

 # Application-Agnostic Dynamic Data Collection for AI on the Edge
+Henry Abrahamson
-Henry Abrahamson, Northwestern Unversity, Department of Electrical and Computer Engineering
+*Northwestern Unversity, Department of Electrical and Computer Engineering*

 email: henryabrahamson2022@u.northwestern.edu